vikkihuangkexin/VelocityBenchmarking/README.md

 ---

-# Webserver
+# Website
-The detailed results for the benchmarking and comparison are available on the https://relab.xidian.edu.cn/RNAVelocity/#/
+The detailed results for this benchmarking studt are available on the https://relab.xidian.edu.cn/RNAVelocity/#/

 # Datasets

-All benchmarking datasets used in this study can be downloaded from our webserver at [https://relab.xidian.edu.cn/RNAVelocity/#/](https://relab.xidian.edu.cn/RNAVelocity/#/).
-You can use `wget` to download them via the command line:
+All benchmarking datasets used in this study can be downloaded from our websiter at [https://relab.xidian.edu.cn/RNAVelocity/#/download](https://relab.xidian.edu.cn/RNAVelocity/#/download).
+You can also use `wget` to download them via the command line:

 **Real datasets:**
 ```bash